-It is the academic offshoot of a humanitarian association FemAid which has been working in war zones since 2000, especially in Afghanistan, Pakistan and DR.Congo, on health and education projects.
+It is the academic offshoot of our sister humanitarian association FemAid which has been working in war zones since 1993, especially in Bosnia, Afghanistan, Pakistan and DR.Congo, on health and education projects.

-At the same time, our highly popular Facebook page Women in War posts at least 5 news articles a day on the subject of gender and armed conflict.
-There is a French version on FB Genre et Conflits Armé
+Our highly popular Facebook page Women in War posts at least 5 news articles a day on the subject of gender and armed conflict.
+There is a French version on FB Genre et Conflits Armés

 We view academic research not as an end in itself but as a means to change the conventional thinking of gender roles during wars and conflict, through study of past and present, learning from grass-roots experiences and organizations in order to further progressive change towards women’s rights, especially for post-war reconstruction.
 Conflict, as intersecting with gender, is understood here in the widest sense: the battle field, the war zone during and after any conflict, protracted war through sanctions, ongoing territorial, political, ethnic tensions, ill-conceived peace treaties, failed tribunals, belligerent propaganda through the media and education in increasingly militarized societies worldwide.
 Not forgetting long term victims: those who have been permanently wounded, those who have been raped, bereaved, widows, widowers, orphans, parents who have lost children, carers and transgenerational trauma.
 To this needs to be added environmental damage as a direct consequence of war and increasing poverty caused by an economy based on profit for investors and not on growth which particularly affect women and the future of children.